4.9-Stars

 With their shorter lifespans, CFLs may not be ideal for outdoor or high-ceiling fixtures.
 Considering these suitabilities can help narrow down which lightbulb technology makes the most sense for a specific lighting need.

-Cut Costs with the Right Bulb
+Cut Costs with the Right Light Bulb

 LED, incandescent, and CFL lights all have their own advantages and best uses.
 LED lights are the most energy-efficient and long-lasting but have a high upfront cost.
 Incandescents are inexpensive to buy but use more electricity and burn out faster.